John Ramon III, Count of Cardona: Family

-His second wife Elisabet de Cabrera, brought him the revenues of the viscounties of Cabrera and Bas when his father-in-law, Bernat Joan de Cabrera died in 1466.
+His second wife Elisabet de Cabrera, gave him no children, but brought him the revenues of the viscounties of Cabrera and Bas when his father-in-law, Bernat Joan de Cabrera died in 1466.
 However, John Ramon III had to renounce these properties, to please King John II of Aragon, who divided these spoils between de Sarriera and de Armendaris to pay for their 1471 defection.
-As compensation, the king of Aragon made count John Ramon III one of the three tenants of the generalitet.
+As compensation, the king of Aragon made count John Ramon III one of the three tenants of the Generalitat de Cataluna.